Mintbase/Grants-Program/NEKO.md

 ## Development Status :open_book:

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:

-- links to improvement proposals or [RFPs](https://github.com/mintbase/Grants-Program/tree/master/rfp-proposal) (requests for proposal),
-- academic publications relevant to the problem,
-- links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- references to conversations you might have had related to this project with anyone from the Mintbase Foundation,
-- previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt: